Historic Home on the Campus

 The museum's mission is to steward, share and celebrate the Frank House and its cultural resources.

-The Frank House was designed by the popular local architect George William Frank, Jr. for his parents who lived in the house until 1900 after George lost his financial standings in the panic of the 1890's.
+The Frank House was designed by the popular local architect George William Frank, Jr. for his parents who lived in the house until 1900 after George lost his financial standings in the financial panic of the 1890's.
 It was the first house west of the Missouri River to be wired for electricity during its construction (1886-1889) and featured steam radiators and indoor plumbing.
-The house was sold to the husband and wife medical team, the Grothan's, in 1905 who converted the second floor to be used for their own private hospital/sanitarium.
-In 1907 the Frank House became a part of the Nebraska State Tuberculosis Hospital and was used as living quarters for the hospital’s staff until 1971.
+After exchanging ownership numerous times, the house was purchased in 1907 by Ole and Georgiana Grothan, a husband and wife medical team who converted the house into the Grothan Elmwood Sanitarium.
+In 1911, after Ole and Georgiana finalized their divorce, the Frank House was sold to the state of Nebraska and became part of the Nebraska State Tuberculosis Hospital where it was used as living quarters for the hospital’s staff until 1971.
 The Frank House is now an integral part of the University of Nebraska at Kearney.

 The Frank House was built in Richardson Romanesque Shingle style.
 It is constructed of Red Sandstone mined from Wyoming and contains 7 of the original 10 fireplaces, hand carved oak wood work, and a beautiful Tiffany window.